AisaacO/coursera-data-cleaning/CodeBook.md

 5. Create a second independent tidy data set with the average of each variable for each activity and each subject.

-# run_analysis.R implementation of the method
+# run_analysis.R implementation of the given requirements

 * Stores all test and training dataset into memory using data.table